-How to tour Loch Ness
+How to get to Loch Ness

-Day Trip 2: Active Loch Ness: Paddling and Canoeing
+2) Active Loch Ness: Paddling and Canoeing

-Day Trip 3: Culloden Battlefield and Clava Cairns
+3) Discover history at Culloden Battlefield and Clava Cairns

 Clava Cairns is a much older historic site near Culloden.
 The cairns are a series of round chambered tombs and standing stone circles dating back to at least 2,000 BC.
 Outlander fans will find delight in the tallest standing stone – but make sure you respect the site and resist from touching the stones.

-Day Trip 4: Jacobite Steam Train
+4) Taking the Jacobite Steam Train

-The best way to experience the Jacobite Steam Train from Inverness is to hire a car and make your way to Fort William early in the morning – it’s about a 2-hour drive.
-The morning service departs at 10.15 am and returns to Fort William at 4 pm.
-The afternoon service departs at 2.30 pm but only returns to Fort William at 8.30 pm, which is a little late for the drive back to Inverness.
-That’s why I advise you to take the morning service.
+There are two departure times from Fort William during peak season (fewer trains at the beginning and the end of the season, no trips in winter).
+The morning service departs from Fort William at 10.15 am and returns at 4 pm.
+The afternoon service departs at 2.30 pm but only returns at 8.30 pm.
+This might be a little late for the drive back to Inverness, so I recommend booking tickets for the morning service.

-The tour operator North 58 offers wildlife tours by boat out of Findhorn and Lossiemouth.
+The tour operator North 58 offers wildlife boat tours from Findhorn and Lossiemouth.
 You would not believe it, but this area is famous for its local colonies of bottlenose dolphins!

 If boat tours are not your jam, make your way to the Scottish Dolphin Centre in Spey Bay.
 The centre offers educational, but land-based wildlife walks and tours.
 If you are lucky you might spot some dolphins from the shoreline!

-Day Trip 6: Cullen
+6) Day Trip to Cullen

 Things to do in Cullen

-Day Trip 7: The Black Isle
+7) Road Trip: The Black Isle

-Things to do in the Black Isle
+Things to do on the Black Isle

 Many people visit the Black Isle for dolphin spotting.
 Companies like Ecoventures, which operates out of Cromarty Bay, offer wildlife cruises by boat, but if you’re lucky you might even spot the local dolphins from Chanonry Point near Fortrose.